SymfonyCasts/vue/sfcasts/ep1/watcher.md

 input to the `searchTerm` data.
 I also added `@input` so that, down here, we could emit the custom event.

-Another way that I could have done this is, instead of listening with `@input`, I could have added a watcher for `searchTerm`: a function that is called whenever that data changes.
-Then, whenever `searchTerm` changes and my watcher function was called, I would emit the custom event.
+Another way that we could have done this is, instead of listening with `@input`, we could have added a watcher for `searchTerm`: a function that is called whenever that data changes.
+Then, whenever `searchTerm` changes and our watcher function was called, we would emit the custom event.

 The reason I *didn't* do that is, as I just said, watchers are kind of your last resort.
 They're not as performant as other parts of your system.
-In this case, listening via `@input` was *better* than adding a watcher on `searchTerm`.
+In this case, we *did* have another option: listening to via `@input`.

 But looking back in `catalog`, there's simply *no* other solution.
 We need to run code when the `currentCategoryId` prop changes.
-And we can't use a computed prop called `products` because the code we need to run is async. *That* is why we're going to use a watcher.
+And we can't create a computed prop called `products` because the code we need to run is *async*. *That* is why we're going to use a watcher.

-Let's do this next!
+Let's do it next!